innovexa/AEM-Inheritance-Mapper/README.md

 3. Creates `composition_graph.png` and `inheritance_graph.png` in the local directory

-# Building Uber/Fat jar
+## Building Uber/Fat jar

 Must have [Activator](https://www.lightbend.com/activator/download) installed and runnable from command line

   `activator --version` should work

+If on `OS X` and using [Homebrew](http://brew.sh/) then activator can be install using

+  `brew install typesafe-activator`

-Assembling the Fat/Uber jar with all dependancies included using
+Assembling the Fat/Uber jar with all dependancies included use

   `activator assembly`